DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/11-Policy-Approx.md

 > So we introduce some **soft policy** strategies for making policy outputs are probabilistic.

 ---
-## Deterministic Policy → Stochastic/Soft Policy
+## Deterministic Policy → Stochastic Policy
 ### Deterministic/Near-deterministic Policy

 Give the optimal action directly: